 I thought, if I’m going to make chocolate muffins, I’ll be really serious about it.
 And what’s even better than chocolate?
 Exactly.
 Irish cream.
-Luckily, I stumbled across the vegan Bailey’s recipe by Oh She Glows a while ago, and based on that I came up with these muffins.
+Luckily, I stumbled across the vegan Baileys recipe by Oh She Glows a while ago and tweaked it a little.
+My version is here.
+Based on that I came up with these muffins.

-I ate one right away when they came out of the oven to check if there is some kind of lava-effect when serving them fresh (there is, at least a little) and then I ate two more (to triple check).
+I ate one fluffy muffin right away when they came out of the oven back then to check if there is some kind of lava-effect when serving them fresh (at least a little) and then I ate two more (to triple check).
 After that I went to a yoga class and wondered why I seem to be a little unbalanced today until I remembered the whiskey!

 Maybe that was just in my head and allegedly alcohol evaporates anyway when baking, but remember to point it out to people when offering those booze infused yummy little things for St. Patrick’s day or somewhere.